mottaquikarim/PYTH622/in/intro/welcome.md

 Reactions are encouraged!
 During class, I might take the "room temperature" by soliciting reactions.
 As such, **please keep slack available and open** during lecture!

 DMs: feel free to DM **both** Julianna and me for any question you have.
 Ideally, questions about content should be in #questions chan (unless you don't feel comfortable).
 Things specific to your situation or more private ought to be DM'd directly.
 Again, please CC the both of us - this increases the likelihood that we get back to you faster!

-### Attendance

-Although recordings of each class will be made available, you are required to attend each class in real time in order to get credit for attendance.

-At the start of every class, you will be asked to fill out a form to **check-in** to class.
-This form will require a **token** that will be communicated to you verbally via Zoom.
-This ensures that whoever checked in was at least present in the beginning of class.
-The link for attendance check-in will be posted to the *#general* channel in Slack at the beginning of every class.

 ### Questions/Feedback